microsoft/vscode-remote-try-dotnet/README.md

 ### Enabling HTTPS

-To enable HTTPS for this sample, you can mount an exported copy of your local dev certificate.
+To enable HTTPS for this sample, you can mount an exported copy of a locally generated dev certificate.
+Note that these instructions assume you already have the `dotnet` CLI installed on your local operating system.

 1. Enable HTTPS in the sample by updating the `env` property in `.vscode/launch.json` as follows: